7 Common Questions About Separation

 - Division of real and personal property owned by the couple

 - Responsibility for payment of debts incurred during the marriage

 - Possession of the matrimonial home to raise the children of the marriage

-Unless the parties resolve these and other issues through negotiations, a court proceeding will eventually be required to have a judge make the decisions.
+Unless the parties resolve these and other issues through negotiations, a court proceeding will eventually be required.
+A judge will then make the decisions.
 It usually is better for the parties to control their lives by reaching an agreement than leaving the decision to a judge.
 The decisions you and your spouse make are written into a separation agreement prepared by your lawyer.

 A separation agreement is a legally binding and enforceable contract.
-If you and your spouse decide to file for divorce, the separation agreement simplifies the process by eliminating the need for a court to hold hearings to decide the issues contained in the agreement.
+Did you and your spouse decide to file for divorce?
+The separation agreement simplifies the process by eliminating the need for a court to hold hearings.
+You get to decide the issues, and the answers are contained in the agreement.